realitytracing/Reality-Tracing-WIP/human-foundations/dynamics.md

 Stability emerges only later—and only **relatively**—through repeated traversal and habituation.
 All stability remains conditional on continued constraint alignment.

+Systems are always *wiggling* inside their allowed space.

 ---

 ## Overload as Rate Violation

-Overload occurs when the **rate of energy demand** exceeds processing capacity.
+Overload occurs when the **rate of demand** exceeds available capacity.

 This includes:
 - Emotional overload
 - Cognitive overload
 - Sensory overload
+- Coordination overload

 These are not character flaws or moral failures.
 They are **rate violations**.

 The system enforces correction through:
 - Fatigue